MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/build-first-model-driven-app.md

 [!INCLUDE[cc-data-platform-banner](../../includes/cc-data-platform-banner.md)]

-In this article, you create a simple model-driven app that you can use to create, update, and delete account records as well as view data in one of the standard charts for the account table.
+In this article, you build a simple model-driven app that you can use to create, update, and delete account records as well as view data in one of the standard charts for the account table.

   > [!div class="mx-imgBorder"]
   > ![Simple account table app](media/build-first-model-driven-app/accounts-quickstart-app.png "Run the app")